Laxmannegi/C-I/README.md

 --------------------------------------------------------------------------------------------------------------

-**Inheritance** :
+**Inheritance**
-It's a mechanism of consuming the members of one class in another class by establishing parent/child relationship between the class which provides re-usability.
+It's a mechanism of consuming the members of one class in another class by establishing parent/child relationship between the classes which provides re-usability.
 ```c#
 [<modifers>] class <child class> : <parent class>
 class A {